 Nerves that help your bowels work smoothly can be damaged after a brain or spinal cord injury.
-People with multiple sclerosis also have problems with their bowels.
+People with multiple sclerosis or longstanding diabetes may also have problems with their bowels.
 Symptoms may include:

 - Constipation (hard bowel movements)